 - 3. Number or samples: Enter the number of samples you want to be used for the antialiasing process.
 The number of samples is basically equivalent to the amount of times a pixel will be enlarged to calculate the antialiasing.
 This technique is called supersampling.
-The higher the number of samples, the better the antialiasing quality will be, but the longer it will take to calculate. - 4.
+The higher the number of samples, the better the antialiasing quality will be, but the heavier it will be on performance. - 4.
 Restart Harmony.